Child Support Basics

 - help you with personal problems that you are having with the other parent

 When you call your child support officer or go for an appointment, try to have all the information and your questions organized.
 Write your questions down in a list.
-The child support officer is handling many cases.
-If the child support officer needs to call you, let him or her know the best time to easily reach you.
+The child support officer is handling a lot of cases.
+If the child support officer needs to call you, let him or her know the best time to call you.

-Minnesota has a special way to handle child support.
-It is called the "expedited child support process."
-This process is supposed to be easy to use and should result in timely and consistent child support orders.
+Minnesota has a special way to handle child support cases called the "expedited child support process."
+This process is supposed to be easy to use and lead to timely and consistent child support orders.

-In the child support expedited process, parents are given an opportunity to follow the guidelines and agree on how much child support should be paid.
-If the parents cannot agree, the case in most counties will go to a hearing before a “Child Support Magistrate.”
-In some counties a District Court Judge may hear the case.
+In the child support expedited process, parents can follow the guidelines and agree on how much child support should be paid.
+If the parents cannot agree, in most counties there is a hearing before a “Child Support Magistrate.”
+In some counties a judge hears the case.

-The expedited child support process must be used if the county is providing child support services to you and the only issues in your case are
+The expedited child support process must be used if you get child support services from the county AND the only issues in your case are

 - child support